syntax-prosody-ot/main/README.md

 All the code for SPOT is available on Github: https://github.com/syntax-prosody-ot/main

+A template for custom analyses can be found in SPOT_custom_analysis_template.html.

 Please contact the Jenny Bellik or Nick Kalivoda (UC Santa Cruz) if you would like to see a new constraint added to SPOT, or for assistance in developing one yourself.

 How to cite